SolarLabyrinth/solarlabyrinth.dev/src/content/articles/you-need-a-build-system.md

   run: butler push ./build ITCH_ACCOUNT/GAME_NAME:web
 ```

 This calls butler with some arguments.
 You'll need to customize it for your account and game.
+If you're not using the custom action, you'll need to add a `./` in front of the butler command: `./butler push ./build ITCH_ACCOUNT/GAME_NAME:web`.
+Since we're not calling butler from the system path.

 - `push` will tell butler to push our game to Itch.
 - `./build` is the directory that contains your exported godot game.
 We used `./build` everywhere in this article, but if you used a different path, specify that here.